lt-columbo/pisces_tools/dashboard_patch/README.md

+### if you find this useful, by me a cup of coffee: https://ko-fi.com/ltcolumbo

 # Dashboard Patch for Pisces Dashboard v0.2.9

 ### Patches dashboard so the the status values show properly and the update works again